-- be designated as a Major town centre with new development seeking to maintain and enhance its status and to secure its physical regeneration - build on its role as the civic heart of the borough b. - accommodate up to 22,000 sq.m of additional retail floorspace by 2026 C. - accommodate 650 additional new homes by 2016 and up to 1,100 additional new homes - be one of the borough's preferred locations for new office development. e.
+- 1. be designated as a Major town centre with new development seeking to maintain and enhance its status, to secure its physical regeneration and ensure its continued contribution to the local night-time economy - 2. build on its role as the civic heart of the borough - 3. accommodate up to 22,000 square metres of additional retail floorspace by 2026 - 4. accommodate 650 additional new homes by 2016 and up to 1,100 additional new homes by 2026 - 5. be one of the borough's preferred locations for new office development.

-The Council will prepare an Area Action Plan for the Catford Town Centre to ensure the forecast growth is managed and delivered.
-The Area Action Plan is the implementation and delivery plan for the changes that will occur in the town centre during this period.
+The Council will prepare an area action plan for the Catford Town Centre to ensure the forecast growth is managed and delivered.
+The area action plan is the implementation and delivery plan for the changes that will occur in the town centre during this period.
 In particular, it will provide a detailed planning and implementation strategy for major opportunity sites within the town centre.

-The Deptford, Deptford Creekside, New Cross/New Cross Gate area will:
+Deptford, Deptford Creekside, New Cross/New Cross Gate area will:

-- accommodate up to 2,300 additional new homes by 2016 and a further additional 8,325 new homes by 2026 - support a vibrant network of town centres with Deptford and New Cross/New Cross Gate b. designated as District Town Centres and the location for major new retail and leisure development within this area - contain Neighbourhood Local Shopping Centres at Evelyn Street and Lewisham Way C. - support smaller-scale local retail uses on-site where larger scale redevelopment occurs d. - e. contain four strategic development sites (Convoys Wharf, Surrey Canal Triangle, Oxestalls Road and Plough Way) which will act as a catalyst for regeneration of the area - f. support regeneration and growth through the redevelopment of designated underutilised employment sites for a mix of uses including residential and a significant element of employment space, at Mixed Use Employment Locations (MELs) - contain a core supply of defined employment land at Surrey Canal which will be designated as a Strategic Industrial Location (SIL) in the London context and will only be used for employment and waste uses, capable of meeting the requirements of the London Plan for land that will meet the need to maintain the industrial and commercial functioning of London as a whole - contain Local Employment Locations (LELs) at Evelyn Street, Lewisham Way and Lower h.
-Creekside in order to provide local employment opportunities and, in the case of Lower Creekside (Deptford), to ensure the retention of the creative industries - retain a scattering of other small business premises where viable i. - use development opportunities to improve connectivity throughout the area for pedestrians j. and cyclists and provide new accessible public spaces and contribute to improving the relationship with the River Thames - contain a new railway station at Surrey Canal Road as part of the East London Line extension k.
-(London Overground) - I. contain further and higher education facilities at Lewisham College and Goldsmiths College (University of London).
+- 1. accommodate up to 2,300 additional new homes by 2016 and a further additional 8,325 new homes by 2026 - 2. support a vibrant network of town centres with Deptford and New Cross/New Cross Gate designated as District town centres, the location for major new retail and leisure development within this area, including their contribution to the local night-time economy - 3. contain Neighbourhood local shopping centres at Evelyn Street and Lewisham Way - 4. support smaller-scale local retail uses on site where larger scale redevelopment occurs - 5. contain four strategic development sites (Convoys Wharf, Surrey Canal Triangle, Oxestalls Road and Plough Way) which will act as a catalyst for regeneration of the area - 6. support regeneration and growth through the redevelopment of designated underutilised employment sites for a mix of uses including residential and a significant element of employment space, at Mixed Use Employment Locations (MELs) - 7. contain a core supply of defined employment land at Surrey Canal which will be designated a Strategic Industrial Location (SIL) in the London context and will only be used for employment and waste uses, capable of meeting the requirements of the London Plan for land that will meet the need to maintain the industrial and commercial functioning of London as a whole - 8. contain Local Employment Locations (LELs) at Evelyn Street, Lewisham Way and Lower Creekside in order to provide local employment opportunities and, in the case of Lower Creekside (Deptford), to ensure the retention of the creative industries - 9. retain a scattering of other small business premises where viable - 10. use development opportunities to improve connectivity throughout the area for pedestrians and cyclists and provide new accessible public spaces and contribute to improving the relationship with the River Thames - 11. contain a new railway station at Surrey Canal Road as part of the East London Line extension (London Overground) - 12. contain further and higher education facilities at Lewisham College and Goldsmiths College (University of London).